prasidhanchan/CodeMonk/CONTRIBUTING.md

 # Forks

 - Forks are allowed so long as they abide by [the project's LICENSE](https://github.com/prasidhanchan/CodeMonk/blob/master/LICENSE.md).
+- While forking uncheck `copy only the master branch`
+  - Contribute your code to the next version branch.
+Ex: If the latest version is v.1.0.0 there should be a branch named v1.0.1.
 - Your working branch should have a name like:
   - fix-issue-<issue_number>/<issue_name>
   - feature-<issue_number>/<feature_added>